pegjs/pegjs/README.md

     parsing time in pathological cases but making the parser slower (default:
     `false`)
-  * `allowedStartRules` — rules the parser will be allowed to start parsing from (default: the first rule in the grammar)
+  * `allowedStartRules` — rules the parser will be allowed to start parsing from or * to allow all (default: the first rule in the grammar)
   * `output` — if set to `"parser"`, the method will return generated parser object; if set to `"source"`, it will return parser source code as a string (default: `"parser"`)